-Investment firm licensees wishing to apply simplified due diligence measures as allowed for under categories (c) to (g) of Paragraph FCdocumentary evidence retain supporting categorisation of the customer.
+Investment firm licensees wishing to apply simplified due diligence measures as allowed for under categories (c) to (g) of Paragraph FCretain documentary evidence categorisation of the customer.

 Examples of such documentary evidence may include a printout from a regulator's website, confirming the licensed status of an institution, and internal papers attesting to a review of the AML/CFT measures applied in a jurisdiction.